Hu Shuli

 Hu Shuli (胡舒立 (Hú Shūlì); born 1953) is the founder and publisher of Caixin Media.
 She is also the professor of the School of Journalism and Communication at Sun Yat-sen University and the adjunct professor of the School of Journalism and Communication at Renmin University of China.

 The first issue of Century Weekly under the aegis of Caixin Media was published on January 4, 2010.

 Hu serves as a member of the International Media Council of the World Economic Forum.
-She is a global board member of United Way Worldwide.

-Life and career
+Early life

-Hu Shuli was born in Beijing, from a lineage of notable journalists: her grandfather, Hu Zhongchi, was a famous translator and editor at Shen Bao and his older brother Hu Yuzhi (1896–1986), "an early proponent of language reform, the use of Esperanto, and realism in literature," was involved in editing and publishing.
+Hu Shuli was born in Beijing.
+Her grandfather, Hu Zhongchi, was a translator and editor at Shen Bao and his older brother Hu Yuzhi (1896–1986), "an early proponent of language reform, the use of Esperanto, and realism in literature," was involved in editing and publishing.
 Her mother, Hu Lingsheng, was a senior editor at Workers' Daily.
 Her father, Cao Qifeng, had a midlevel post in a trade union.
+Hu also has an older sister named Cao Zuoya (曹佐雅), who studied in San Diego State University.

 Hu Shuli attended Beijing's prestigious 101 Middle School.
-When college classes resumed in 1978, she won entrance to the Renmin University of China.
-(People's University of China), from which she graduated in journalism in 1982.
-She also studied development economics as a Knight Journalism Fellow at Stanford University in 1994 and earned an EMBA through Fordham University and the China Center for Economic Research at Peking University in 2002.
+When college classes resumed in 1978, she won entrance to the Renmin University of China (People's University of China), from which she graduated in journalism in 1982.
+She studied development economics as a Knight Journalism Fellow at Stanford University in 1994.
+In 2002, she earned an EMBA through a joint program between Fordham University and the China Center for Economic Research at Peking University.

+Career

 Before Caijing, she was working as assistant editor, reporter and international editor at the Worker's Daily, China's second largest newspaper.
 She joined China Business Times in 1992 as international editor and became chief reporter in 1995, resigning in 1998 to start Caijing.
 In addition, Hu served as financial news chief for Phoenix TV in 2001.